It's not "why me" that matters when you have cancer - although I've heard this often.

 People around you will notice and respond to your momentum.
 After all, momentum is a form of energy.
 Those around you will love your new energy and you will too.

 This thinking made a big difference in my life.
+Hopefully you will also find it useful.

 Since I was diagnosed at 50 with Type 2 diabetes I've been learning how to do bone-building fitness training which lowers my age.
 You can too.
 It's your choice.
 Walter